 In the past this wildflower was used medically to treat nosebleeds, ulcers and a variety of other ailments; however, this acrid-tasting herb can cause rather than cure sickness, as eaten in anything but small amounts it can result in vomiting.

-Sedum, the genus name, comes from the same Latin root a sedentary, meaning sitting down; it is a reference to the ground-hugging stature of stonecrops, including this one.
+Sedum, the genus name, comes from the same Latin root as sedentary, meaning sitting down; it is a reference to the ground-hugging stature of most stonecrops, including this one.
 The leaves have a sharp peppery taste, from which Biting Stonecrop gets its specific epithet acre, meaning sharp (in the sense of acrid!).

 Similar in size and general structure but with smaller leaves than Biting Stonecrop, English Stonecrop has white and pink flowers and is often found on coastal cliff tops as well as on drystone walls and scree.